Get your personal plan match in 2 minutes

 individual

-Samaritan Ministries is an established health sharing ministry founded in 1994, based in Lancaster, PA, with 230,000+ members.
-Monthly costs range from $220-$495 for individuals with unlimited sharing cap.
+Samaritan Ministries is an established health sharing ministry founded in 1994, based in Lancaster, PA, with 250,000+ members.
+Monthly costs range from $199-$365 for individuals and $620-$715 for 2-person households (Aug 2025 Classic rates, by age band), with a $250,000 per-need cap (Classic).
 Requires strict Christian faith and church attendance.
+Pre-existing conditions share at 50% for the first year; cancer, heart, and hereditary conditions require 5 years symptom-free; type-1 diabetes is permanently excluded.

 No faith requirement